 It’s a full-on fall festival at Waldoch Farm Pumpkin Patch!
 One inclusive price gets your kids access to the corn boxes, corn maze, train rides, pedal trikes, obstacle courses, playhouses, the works.

-Admission options: A scenic hayride to the pumpkin patch is always free whether you choose to stay and play or not; pumpkins are sold by size and start at $3.
-Admission to the Adventure Farm is $15/weekdays and $18/weekends ages 3+.
+Admission options: A scenic hayride to the pumpkin patch is always free whether you choose to stay and play or not; pumpkins are sold by size.
+Admission to the Adventure Farm is $14.99/weekdays and $17.99/weekends ages 3+.
 You can also tour Joyer Barnyard without paying an admission fee.

 7. Best Halloween movie screening in the Twin Cities - Robbinsdale, Sanborn Park